Mayitzin/ahrs/docs/source/filters.rst

    >>> from ahrs.filters import QUEST

 Most estimators are built to be working with signals of low-cost strapdown navigation systems.
-Three types of sensors are mainly used to this purpose:
+Three types of sensors are mainly used for this purpose:

 - **Gyroscopes** measure the angular velocity.
 - **Accelerometers** measure the acceleration (rate of change of velocity).
-- **Magnetometers** measure the geomagnetic field.
+- **Magnetometers** measure the local magnetic field.

-Gyroscopes, provide good short-term reliability and resistance to vibration, accelerometers provide information that is reliable over time, and magnetometers provide heading information in addition to limited attitude information (pitch and roll).
+Gyroscopes, provide good short-term reliability and resistance to vibration, accelerometers provide information that is reliable over time, and magnetometers provide heading information in addition to the limited attitude information (pitch and roll).

 For an attitude estimation we encounter two common strategies:

 - **Instantaneous estimation** calculates the attitude using vectors in two frames (a body frame and a known reference frame).
-It finds the attitude in a single point in time, whitout necessarily considering the kinematics of the objective.
+It finds the attitude at a single point in time, without necessarily considering the kinematics of the objective.
 Ideally, this works with a system in a quasi-static state.
 Thus, this estimation is sometimes called **Static Attitude Determination**.
 - **Recursive estimation** not only uses vectorial observations, but also takes